Timboholm Great Golden Treasure Dated To Iron Age’s Great Migration Period

 It dates from the era of the Great Migration that took place during the period 375-550 AD.
 During this important historical era of the Iron Age, many different tribes migrated across the European continent.
 Photo: Christer Åhlin/SHM

-These people may have also stimulated the Great Migration, by contributing to the collapse of the Western Roman Empire.
+These people may have also stimulated the Great Migration by contributing to the collapse of the Western Roman Empire.

 It dates from the era of the Great Migration that took place during the period 375-550 AD.
 During this important historical era of the Iron Age, many different tribes migrated across the European continent.
 Photo: Christer Åhlin/SHM

-However, it was also suggested that gold Roman coins were often melted down and recycled.
+However, it was also suggested that Roman gold coins were often melted down and recycled.
 The Timboholm rings and ingots could also be the final product of such ancient recycling.

 Were they kept in a leather pouch that decayed in the ground long ago?